-- A work or a phonogram shall be considered an orphan work if all the rightholders in the work or phonogram are not identified or, even if identified, are not located despite a diligent search for the rightholders having been carried out and recorded in accordance with Article 3. - 2.
-Where a work or phonogram has more than one rightholder, and not all of them have been identified or, even if identified, located after a diligent search has been carried out and recorded in accordance with Article 3, the work or phonogram may be used in accordance with this Directive provided that the rightholders that have been identified and located have, in relation to the rights they hold, authorised the organisations referred to in Article 1(1) to carry out the acts of reproduction and making available covered by Articles 2 and 3 respectively of Directive 2001/29/EC. - 2a.
-Paragraph 2 shall be without prejudice to the rights in the work or phonogram of rightholders who have been identified and located. - 2b.
-Article 5 shall apply mutatis mutandis to the rightholders that have not been identified and located in the works referred to in paragraph 2. - 2c.
-This Directive is without prejudice to national provisions on anonymous or pseudonymous works.
+- 2. Where there is more than one rightholder in a work or phonogram, and not all of them have been identified or, even if identified, located after a diligent search has been carried out and recorded in accordance with Article 3, the work or phonogram may be used in accordance with this Directive provided that the rightholders that have been identified and located have, in relation to the rights they hold, authorised the organisations referred to in Article 1(1) to carry out the acts of reproduction and making available to the public covered respectively by Articles 2 and 3 of Directive 2001/29/EC. - 3.
+Paragraph 2 shall be without prejudice to the rights in the work or phonogram of rightholders that have been identified and located. - 4.
+Article 5 shall apply mutatis mutandis to the rightholders that have not been identified and located in the works referred to in paragraph 2. - 5.
+This Directive shall be without prejudice to national provisions on anonymous or pseudonymous works.

-Article 3 Diligent search
+Diligent search